Sakari Jurkka

 Heikki Sakari Jurkka (originally Juurivirta; 16 September 1923 − 13 December 2012) was a Finnish theatre and film actor.
 He received a Jussi Award for best male performance in a 1954 film Minäkö isä!.
 He also directed three movies during his career.
 Sakari Jurkka's parents Eino and Emmi Jurkka, as well as his sister Vappu and brother Jussi Jurkka, were all actors.
+His son Timo Jurkka is also an actor.